-Clue is a movie about 6 guests, a butler, and a maid, who are all involved in the murders of 6 people.
+Clue is a movie about seven guests, a butler, and a maid, who are all involved in a series of murders.
 The guests all meet at Hill House, where you learn that Professor Plum works in D.C., where everyone else lives.
-Colonel Mustard is a client of Miss Scarlet, who is the ex-employer of Yvette, the maid, who had an affair with the husband of Mrs. White, etc. When Mr. Boddy, who is blackmailing each guest, gives the guests each a weapon, he tells them they should kill Wadsworth, the butler, to avoid being exposed.
-With Mrs. Peacock's craziness, and Mr. Green's clumsiness, the whole group finds themselves tangled in a web of murder, lies, and hilarity.Written by
+Colonel Mustard is a client of Miss Scarlet, who is the ex-employer of Yvette, the maid, who had an affair with the husband of Mrs. White, etc. Blackmailer Mr. Boddy gives each guest a weapon and tells them to kill butler Wadsworth to avoid being exposed.
+Add in Mrs. Peacock's craziness and Mr. Green's clumsiness, and meet a whole group tangled in a web of murder, lies, and hilarity.Written by

 67 of 83 people found this review helpful.

 Was this review helpful to you?

 | Report this